acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 Python bindings
 ---------------
 In order to use an algorithm in standalone ACTS the algorithm and the associated config structure need to be accessible from python.
-For that so called python bindings need to be created using ``pybind11`` library.
+For that, python bindings need to be created using the pybind11 library.
 The binding is defined in C++ code in `Examples/Python/src/` directory.
 There is one source file per category, in this particular case the file to edit would be `TrackFinding.cpp`.

 The configuration structure binding would be defined like this:

 .. code-block:: cpp

     using Config = Acts::MySeedingConfig;
-    auto c = py::class_<Config>(m, "MySeedingConfig").def(py::init<>()); // this defined the name know in python
+    auto c = py::class_<Config>(m, "MySeedingConfig").def(py::init<>()); // defined here name: MySeedingConfig is the class name that will be known in python
     ACTS_PYTHON_STRUCT_BEGIN(c, Config);
     ACTS_PYTHON_MEMBER(layers); // makes the layers field accessible in python ACTS_PYTHON_MEMBER(deltaZ); // makes the deltaZ accessible